ungoodblog/ungoodblog.github.io/_posts/2021-01-16-Fuzzing-Like-A-Caveman-5.md

 It should also be mentioned that AFL++ also has the ability to do compare coverage tracking even in QEMU mode.

-## Bonus Land: Using Hardware to get Coverage Data
+## Bonus Land: Using Hardware to Get Coverage Data

 That pretty much wraps up the very basics of what type of data we're interested in, why, and how we might be able to extract it.
 One type of data extraction method that didn't come up yet that is particularly helpful for binary-only targets is utilizing your actual hardware to get coverage data.